 Travelling in Nepal is probably going to make you realise that life is more than just looking for a desk job and making money to fulfil your dreams.

-This experience will instil the desire to explore more of the world, to know more people, to live a simple, happy and normal life, to talk to people from different culture and learn different languages.
+This experience will instil the desire to explore more of the world, to know more people, to live a simple, happy and normal life, to talk to people from a different culture and learn different languages.

 It will teach you to be happy no matter what adversity you face in your life.
 Nepal is one of the poorest countries in the world but the way people feel about their lives does not even give you the slightest hint about that.